yihanjiang/turboae/README.md

 Feel free to ask me any question! yij021@uw.edu

-# What is new:
+# What is new (10/18/2019):
 ## 1. Drafty paper (main.pdf and supplement.pdf) put in  [here](https://github.com/yihanjiang/turboae/blob/master/docs/)
 Camera-ready paper under construction.
 Slides under construction.

 ## 2. Pre-trained model under refining.
 Current *.pt in './models/' are not the best model.
-(But you can finetune them easily)
+(But you can fine-tune them easily)

 ## 3. A document for guiding replicate results from scratch is [here](https://github.com/yihanjiang/turboae/blob/master/docs/howtos.md)